xuan-liang/ggmatplot/README.md

-If two matrices with equal number of columns are used, the corresponding columns of the matrices will be plotted against each other. i.e. column 1 of matrix x will be plotted against column 1 of matrix y, column 2 of matrix x will be plotted against column 2 of matrix y, etc.
+If two matrices with equal number of columns are used, the corresponding columns of the matrices will be plotted against each other. i.e. column 1 of matrix `x` will be plotted against column 1 of matrix `y`, column 2 of matrix `x` will be plotted against column 2 of matrix `y`, etc.

-The next example uses the iris dataset, with matrices x and y as shown below.
+The next example uses the iris dataset, with matrices `x` and `y` as shown below.
 The `Sepal.Length` is plotted against `Sepal.Width` and the `Petal.Length` is plotted against `Petal.Width`.
 Therefore the groups ‘Column 1’ and ‘Column 2’ can be interpreted as ‘Sepal’ and ‘Petal’ respectively.
+Later we will provide examples on how to customize the legend name.

 ``` r
 x <- (iris[, c(1,3)])